·

 Adaptation to Local Climate

-o In very cold regions, spring planting is preferable when the risk of frost is lower.
+o In very cold regions, spring planting is preferable, as it reduces the risk of early-season frost injury.

 Recovery of Frost-Damaged Seedlings